 Net position is reported in two accounts.
-"Net Investment in Capital Assets" is used as an offset account to capital assets net of accumulated depreciation and any related outstanding debt.
+"Net Investment in Capital Assets" is used as an offset account to capital assets net of accumulated depreciation and any related outstanding debt (unspent debt proceeds are not considered "related" debt).
 Unrestricted net position is used to account for the residual portion of net position that is not externally restricted.